openziti/sdk-golang/example/zping/README.md

    edge-router(s) and the edge-routers access to the service.

-5. Create an AppWAN and enter @ziti-ping in the service attributes and #ping in the “Endpoint Attributes”
+7. Create an AppWAN and enter @ziti-ping in the service attributes and #ping in the “Endpoint Attributes”

-6. Download the zpingendpoint1.jwt, zpingendpoint2.jwt
+8.Download the zpingendpoint1.jwt, zpingendpoint2.jwt

-7. Distribute the zping binary to the endpoint(s) you wish to run on
+9. Distribute the zping binary to the endpoint(s) you wish to run on

-8. Enroll the endpoints with the zping binary i.e.
+10. Enroll the endpoints with the zping binary i.e.
 ```
-    $ ./zping -mode enroll -j zpingendpoint1.jwt
+    $ ./zping enroll -j zitiendpoint1.jwt

       INFO[0000] generating 4096 bit RSA key

       INFO[0002] enrolled successfully. identity file written to: zpingendpoint1.json
 ```
 ```
-    $ ./zping -mode enroll -j zpingendpoint2.jwt
+    $ ./zping enroll -j zpingendpoint2.jwt

       INFO[0000] generating 4096 bit RSA key

       INFO[0002] enrolled successfully. identity file written to: zpingendpoint2.json
 ```

-7. On each machine in run either in background or a separate window in server mode
+11. On each machine in run either in background or a separate window in server mode
 ```
-    $ ./zping -mode server -c zpingendpoint1.json &
+    $ ./zping server -c zpingendpoint1.json &
       [1] 4123
       INFO[0000] binding service ziti-ping